Back to alternative careers

 In addition, courts must now exercise their powers to manage both the case and the costs of the litigation prospectively, and the preparation of costs budgets in litigation is recommended as being undertaken by costs lawyers.
 Costs lawyers are also instructed to assist in ensuring that clients are properly charged for their solicitor’s work and to prepare claims for costs where a party is receiving legal aid.

-Law costs draftsmen do similar work to costs lawyers but are an unregulated section of the profession.
-Only costs lawyers are regulated, and thus authorised to undertake reserved legal activities (ie, conduct litigation, appear in court and swear oaths).
+Law costs draftsmen do similar work to costs lawyers, and can be a good way to get into a costs lawyer role.
+Qualified costs lawyers are regulated by the Costs Lawyers Standards Board (CLSB), and thus authorised to undertake reserved legal activities (ie, conduct litigation, appear in court and swear oaths).

 As a qualified costs lawyer, you have the right to conduct proceedings and advocate at all levels on costs issues, including at county courts, the High Court, the Court of Appeal and the Supreme Court.

 The Chartered Institute of Legal Executives (CILEX) was established in 1963 with the aim of recognising the skills offered by lawyers’ clerks in England and Wales.
-CILEX now represents around 20,000 individuals who are employed in various legal institutions in the United Kingdom, including private practice law firms, local government and commerce and industry.
-In 2021, CILEX launched the CILEX Professional Qualification (CPQ), a new approach to on-the-job training that marries legal knowledge with the practical skills, behaviours and commercial awareness needed by lawyers.
+CILEX now represents around 21,000 individuals who are employed in various legal institutions in the UK, including private practice law firms, local government and commerce and industry.

-CILEX legal executives are qualified lawyers who have at least three years’ experience of working under the supervision of a solicitor and who have passed the CILEX exams.
+CILEX legal executives are qualified lawyers who have at least three years’ experience of working under the supervision of a solicitor, have passed the CILEX exams and met the work-based learning outcomes.

 A fully qualified and experienced chartered legal executive can undertake many of the legal activities that solicitors do.
 For example, chartered legal executives will have their own clients and can undertake representation in court where appropriate.